Hi, I'm Kate (she/her)

 - Fannie Lou Hamer

-When I’m not working, you'll probably find me out with my dogs for a walk or enjoying some parallel play with my wife, watching a good series or film, or reading and learning.
+When I’m not working, you’ll usually find me out walking with my dogs, enjoying some parallel play with my wife, or reading something that makes me think.